Cozy Peach Kitchen

 Labeled ingredients used to make caesar dressing.

-• Cashews: I love using cashews as the base of dressings because they become rich and super creamy when blended.
+• Raw unsalted: I love using cashews as the base of dressings because they become rich and super creamy when blended.
 They also add healthy fats and protein to the dressing.
 For best results, choose raw, unsalted cashews.
 If unable to find these, roasted cashews do work but will yield a slightly different flavor.

 • Worcestershire sauce: This traditionally contains anchovies, but many store-brand Worcestershire sauces are actually anchovy-free.
 Just check the ingredients on the offerings at the grocery store and choose one that doesn't have anchovies in the ingredients.